Metalesaek/new-blog/content/authors/admin/_index.md

 - Visitors
 ---

 My main research interests are econometrics, statistics, machine learning, and deep learning.
-Since R is my favorite language, All practical casses presented here are implemented using R with some of its packages.
-For instances, tidymodels for machine learning, keras for deep learning..etc.
-Most of the papers are written using Rmarkdown.
+Since R and Python are my favorite languages, All practical casses presented here are implemented using Rmarkdown or Jupyter notebook.